 If you want to send the same number of emails every day, just enter 0 for the daily percentage increase.

-Please note - this recommendation is an example, and should be adjusted according to your desired daily sending volume.
+Please note that this recommendation is an example and should be adjusted according to your desired daily sending volume.